djangify/our-spot/README.md

 ![Homepage wireframe](readme/wireframes/wf-homepage.png)

-In order to log-in users must add a user and password.
-Email is optional at this point but will be mandatory in the future.
+In order to log-in users must add a username and password.
+Email is optional in Phase One, although it helps to add an email - even a fake one - so you can login using username or email.
+In Phase Two when email authentication is included this will change.

 ![register and success login](readme/wireframes/wf-register.png)